Discover Crowdin’s core features required to help you make your products multilingual.

 Request an invoice for your annual payments.

-You can use Crowdin Enterprise built-in authentication methods or choose one of the external services to verify the identity of your users.
+You can use the Crowdin Enterprise built-in authentication methods or choose one of the external services to verify the identity of your users.

 Authenticate your team members or your product's users into Crowdin with the account they already have in the system your company uses.